isabella232/sc_Charts/03-Script/Charts.markdown

 dataSet.drawCirclesEnabled = false
 ```

-In order to have the chart draw as a solid block instead of just a thin line, I need to tell the data set that it should fill its drawn area, and provide a fill color and an alpha value for the fill.
+In order to render the chart with a fill, instead of as a thin line, I need to tell the data set that to draw that fill, and provide a color and an alpha value for it.

 ```
 dataSet.drawFilledEnabled = true